-Gas Leaks NYC is a very dangerous thing.
+Gas Leaks is a very dangerous thing.
 It can cause fires and explosions, poison people and animals, kill plants, and destroy the environment.

 If you suspect a leak, evacuate the area immediately.
 Make sure everyone, including pets, gets outside to a safe location.
 Avoid touching anything that might start a fire, such as a lighter or candle.